 • Informative, with an online calendar of the ceremonies due to be held in the D-Day Landing area and information about our Committee and the actions taken since its creation in 1945.

 • educational for both the general public and enthusiasts.
 From the preparation of Overlord Operation to the establishment of an Allied bridgehead (1st-14th June) which led to the Battle of Normandy and ultimately to the liberation of France and Europe.

-Our objective is to share and transmit the memory of the servicemen of 1944, in order than no one forgets their sacrifice and the high cost that was paid for this liberty.
+Our ultimate goal is to share and pass on the memory of the servicemen of 1944 so that no one ever forgets their sacrifice and the high cost that was paid for our freedom.